-The Regulatory Asset Base (RAB), as set out in Schedule 4, reflects the value of WEL Networks Limited's electricity distribution assets.
+The Regulatory Asset Base (RAB), as set out in Schedule 4, reflects the value of the Company's electricity distribution assets.
 These are valued using an indexed historic cost methodology prescribed by the Determination.
-It is a measure which is used widely and is key to measuring WEL Networks Limited's return on investment and therefore important when monitoring financial performance or setting electricity distribution prices.
+It is a measure which is used widely and is key to measuring the Company's return on investment and therefore important when monitoring financial performance or setting electricity distribution prices.